-Risk Exposure Risk M Risk Management Policy Objective 1.
-Evolving Business Model Same as the corresponding entry in the preceding table (Item F.2.a) Same as the corresponding entry in the preceding table (Item F.2.a) 2.
-Market Dynamics - same as above- - same as above- 3.
-Regulatory Developments - same as above- - same as above- 4.
-Fast Pace of Technological Change - same as above- - same as above- 5.
-Potential Points of Failure in Network and IT Systems - same as above- - same as above- 6.
-Vendor-related - same as above- - same as above-
+Risk Exposure Risk Management Policy Objective Fast and Disruptive Pace of Technological Change Same as the corresponding entry in the preceding table (Item F.2.a) Same as the corresponding entry in the preceding table (Item F.2.a) Evolving Business Model - same as above- - same as above- 3.
+Organization and - same as above- - same as above-

-55 The PLDT Group adopted and implements a Group-wide approach to enterprise risk management.
+$^{^{\}rm 55}\,$ The PLDT Group adopted and implements a Group-wide approach to enterprise risk management.

-Issues

-7. Hazards - same as above- - same as above-

-8. People - same as above- - same as above-

-9. Information Security and Privacy - same as above- - same as above-

-10. Lack of New Growth Areas - same as above- - same as above-
+People 4.
+Network Quality & Consistency and IT Systems - same as above- - same as above- 5.
+Hazards - same as above- - same as above- 6.
+Market Dynamics - same as above- - same as above- Vendor-related Issues - same as above- - same as above- 8.
+Regulatory and Political Developments - same as above- - same as above- Information Security and Privacy - same as above- - same as above-